-Following the priorities of our strategic plan, the Trust awards competitive grants for general operating support, or GO Grants, and responsive grants to address specific community needs or opportunities.
+The Trust awards competitive grants for general operating support, as well as responsive grants to address specific community needs or opportunities.
 As these responsive grant opportunities arise, RFPs will be created and shared here.

 In addition to our own competitive grants, we also house many special initiatives that retain their unique identity through independent grant making.

 What is open right now?

 The LGBT Community Fund, an identity fund housed at the Trust, is accepting applications for projects supporting youth, older adults, healthcare and safety within Cook County’s LGBTQ community.

 The Disabilities Fund, an identity fund housed at the Trust, is accepting applications for its own grant opportunity supporting workforce development in the healthcare industry for people with disabilities.

 If you are a Chicago-area nonprofit, the best way to stay informed is to create an account in GrantCentral, where you can receive notifications as any future grant opportunities relevant to your work become available.